 I made this summary from Richard Prum on Rob Reid Show #33 podcast

 - Why I am interested in this?
 It feels to me like explaining natural selection as a force behind everything has a structure of forceful interpretation.
-Read more in Epistemology (what is the truth?)
+Read more in Epistemology

 - After understanding this theory I see beauty a bit differently.
 I appreciate it more as one of the important forces that shape and organizes life.